insraq/insraq.github.com/_posts/2022-1-28-game-pref.md

 To optimize this, instead of scheduling a function call, we simply add the information to a `Map` - the arrival time, resource, amount, and target building.
 Then in the `tickDots` method, we loop through the map and if a resource has arrived, we remove it from the `Map` and add the resource to the target building.
 This reduces the frame time from barely under 16.7ms to a comfortable 11ms.

+*Update: I have received several comments about using a heap/priority queue instead of a map.
+If you read on, I have briefly explained why Map is used here: because all the dots needs to be "ticked" to calculate position, perform culling and set the new transform.*

 Again this optimization is effective because we can make assumptions about our game - and the engine cannot.
 Also one could argue the use of `Scheduler` is not a good idea in the first place and I would agree.
 However, it is the quickest way to get the simulation up and running and we can leave the optimization to a later time.

 ## Tween Faster